 Registration deadlines for Leisure Activities will be the first day of classes for most offerings.
 Please call Center Activities to inquire about the possibility of registering for courses that have already begun.
 You may attend the first class for an opportunity to ask instructors questions prior to registering for courses that meet more than four times.

+Emergency Medical Technicians (EMTs) care for the sick or injured in emergency medical settings.
+People's lives often depend on their quick reactions and competent care.
+EMTs and paramedics respond to emergency calls, performing medical services and transporting patients to medical facilities.
 This class provides entry level knowledge and skills, as well as testing strategies for the national exam and information on how to obtain and maintain national, state and local licenses and certifications.

 This one-day seminar will cover a variety of topics associated with all-grain brewing including some advanced techniques.
 The instructor will demonstrate the brewing process on a 1 barrel pub-style brew system.
 Some of the topics to be discussed will include sanitation/closed-system operations, an overview of brewhouse equipment, carbohydrate and protein conversion temperatures, bitterness/flavor/aroma extraction from hops, yeast management, and many others.
 The students will benefit from a hands-on style presentation where they will experience the brewing process first hand while discussing related topics.
 Visit the Humboldt Regeneration Brewery and Farm website for more information.